lauchunlok/JS_Project_3-chromeExtension/README.md

 # JS_Project_3-chromeExtension

 Deployment:

-Go to: <edge://extensions/>
+1. In browser type <edge://extensions/>

-Open developer mode
+2. Open developer mode

-Load Unpacked and select the path to this folder
+3. Load Unpacked and select the path to this folder

 ## Thought Process: